Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Related Work

+This work lies at the intersection of robot manipulation, perception, and solutions for industrial deployment.

+\textbf{Picking Objects in Clutter:} Traditionally, grasping used fingered hands~\cite{Sahbani:2012:OOG:2109688.2109859} for form- or force-closure for standalone objects~\cite{doi:10.1177/027836499601500302} or for clutter~\cite{Bohg:2014:DGS:2714095.2714355, Boularias:2015:LMU:2887007.2887192, kimmel2020}.
+Suction-based grippers were shown successful in the Amazon Picking Challenge \cite{correll2016analysis, schwarz2018fast, morrison2018cartman, zeng2018robotic, 166, rennie_dataset} and attracted more interest.
+Model-based or data-driven grasping~\cite{Bohg:2014:DGS:2714095.2714355} often identifies points on object surfaces and hand poses that result in grasps.
+Model-based methods rely on object models to identify picks that are stable.
+They can be sensitive to modeling errors.
+Data-driven techniques rely on examples of grasps to regress successful grasps ~\cite{DBLP:journals/corr/abs-1804-05172} without depending on models.
+They tend to be computationally efficient during inference~\cite{mahler2017binpicking} but require a sufficient amount of training data.
+This work follows a model-based approach using suction and aims for simplicity, robustness and reduced computational cost.

+\textbf{Non-prehensile Manipulation:} Actions beyond grasping, such as pushing, are helpful in manipulating objects in clutter, such as for reducing the uncertainty of a target object's pose~\cite{Dogar-2011-7322,Dogar22012} and for rearrangement~\cite{king2015nonprehensile, cosgun2011push}.
+The current work uses non-prehensile manipulation to topple objects, inspired by early work \cite{lynch1999toppling}, and for placement to counter the effects of inaccurate object localization.
+A related approach~\cite{chavan2015prehensile} performs within-hand manipulation of an object by pushing it against its environment.
+The proposed system takes advantage of the end-effector's compliance and leverages contact with the environment to accurately place objects or topple them.
+Recent work is exploring robust toppling~\cite{correa2019robust}, and the modeling of compliant contacts~\cite{cheng2019manipulation}.

-\textbf{6D Pose Estimation} Recent efforts in 6D pose estimation use deep learning.
-In particular, regression over quaternions and centers can predict the rotations and centers of objects in images~\cite{xiang2017posecnn}.
-An alternative first predicts 3D object coordinates, followed by a RANSAC scheme to predict the object's pose~\cite{brachmann2014learning}.
-Similarly, geometric consistency has been used to refine the predictions from learned models~\cite{michel2017global}.
-Other approaches use object segmentation to guide a global search process for estimating 6D poses~\cite{mitash2018robust, narayanan2016discriminatively, mitash2017improving}.
-This work is based on the authors' prior effort~\cite{mitash2018robust}, where uncertainty over pixel labels returned by a convolutional neural network is taken into account when registering 3D models into the point cloud.
-The approach used here is different from the previous work as it can handle multiple instances of the same category of objects.
+\textbf{6D Pose Estimation:} A lot of recent efforts in 6D pose estimation employ deep learning by performing regression over object orientations and centers from images~\cite{xiang2017posecnn}.
+An alternative approach first predicts 3D object coordinates, followed by a RANSAC scheme to predict the object's pose~\cite{brachmann2014learning}.
+Geometric consistency has also been used to refine the predictions from learned models~\cite{michel2017global}.
+The current work is based on the authors' prior effort~\cite{stocs}, which first performs image segmentation to then guide a geometric search process for estimating 6D poses of objects~\cite{narayanan2016discriminatively}.
+Uncertainty over pixel labels is returned by a convolutional neural network and used to register 3D models into the point cloud.
+Recent progress, motivated by the packing application, deals specifically with pose estimation of regular arrangements of similar objects closely situated in a container~\cite{mitash2019scene}.